The importance of the dental materials chosen for our Greenville guests

 Ultimately, the body is not the place for metal of any kind.
 Studies conducted at the Karolinska Institutet in Sweden have shown that the human body has a tendency to become highly allergic to inserted metal, including fillings, almost immediately.
 Topping the list is mercury, composing 50 percent of amalgam fillings, then titanium, which is used in many types of dental implants, and then gold, dental materials many tout as biocompatible.

-The effects of metal dental work clearly take place with more than just mercury fillings.
+The effects of metal dental work clearly take place with more than just silver mercury fillings (amalgams).
 A combination of metals, such as the presence of fillings as well as dental crowns or bridges, or titanium implants, do not mix well with saliva or with one another, creating electromagnetic waves strong enough to be detected on an EEG.
 These man-made electrical impulses reach levels far greater than what is naturally produced by the brain, interfering with everything from emotions to motor skills.

 At Palmer Distinctive Dentistry, we believe in your total health.
 Contact us for the best in holistic dentistry.